IHE/ITI.PCF/input/pagecontent/volume-1.md

 Note 1: Explicit Intermediate Options and Explicit Advanced Option require that Explicit Basic Option is selected.

-There are three levels of maturity, in incrementally more difficult to implement steps, defined:
-Support for these Basic, Intermediate, and Advanced policies is support for the ability to provide these capabilities.
+Three levels of maturity are defined which are incrementally more difficult to implement: Support for these Basic, Intermediate, and Advanced policies is support for the ability to provide these capabilities.
 The actual policy provided to the Patient would be some subset of this support that the data custodian is willing to enforce.

 When the Implicit Option is not declared to be implemented, then PCF expects "Deny all" or "Permit all authorized uses" for the overarching policy.